juanmendezcuartas/TemplaeReactAdvance/README.md

 1. Clone repo.
 2. Move to template_react_advanced folder with `cd template_react_advanced`.
-3. Install package with `npm init`
+3. Install package with `npm init`.
 4. Start server with `npm run start`.
 5. If opened a page with "Hola Mundo" all its **OK**.